ag-ds-bubble/swtloc/README.md

 # SWTloc : Stroke Width Transform Text Localizer
-****

 <img style="float: right;" src="swtloc/images/logo.png" height=139 width=418 align="right">

 ## Description
+****

-This repo contains a python implementation structured as a python package pertaining to the text localization method as outlayed in the Research Paper :-
+This repo contains a python implementation structured as a python package pertaining to the text localization method as in a natural image as outlayed in the Research Paper :-

 [Detecting Text in Natural Scenes with Stroke Width Transform.
 Boris Epshtein, Eyal Ofek & Yonatan Wexler